sanbabyfrancis/emprove/README.md

    ```

 ## Usage
-1. Sign up for an account with EMPROVE using your email address.
+1. Sign up for an account using your email address.
 2. Log in to your account and explore the various features available.
 3. Set up your tasks and organize them based on priority and deadlines.
 4. Utilize the Pomodoro timer to work in focused intervals and take regular breaks.